duckdb/duckdb-web/docs/api/c/api.md

 ### **duckdb_create_varchar**
 ---
-Creates a value from a varchar
+Creates a value from a null-terminated string

 #### **Syntax**
 ---